 A Member without any liability to the Credit Union may voluntarily withdraw from membership of the Credit Union at any time by applying for, and receiving, their shareholding in the Credit Union; subject to any notification period in place as agreed from time to time by the Board of Directors.

 Members with an outstanding liability to the Credit Union shall be required to settle their account prior to being permitted to withdraw from membership of the Credit Union.

 Those Members holding Deferred Shares shall not have the power to withdraw them.
-Repayment of any Deferred Shares shall be made in accordance with the issue documents which comply with s31A CUA 1979,
+Repayment of any Deferred Shares shall be made in accordance with the issue documents. which comply with s31A CUA 1979,

-Expulsion from Membership
+Expulsion and Suspension from Membership

-Subject to the receipt of notice of expulsion in accordance with these Rules, a Member shall be suspended from participation in the Credit Union pending the completion of an investigation.
-The investigation may recommend the Member’s subsequent expulsion from membership of the Credit Union.
-Any recommendation for expulsion shall be voted upon by passing a resolution carried by a majority present at a joint meeting of the Board of Directors and of the supervisory committee.
+Subject to the receipt of notice of expulsion in accordance with these Rules, a Member or Juvenile Member may be suspended from participation in the Credit Union pending the completion of an investigation.
+The investigation may recommend the Member’s subsequent expulsion from membership of the Credit Union by passing a resolution carried by a majority at a meeting of the Board of Directors.

 A Member may be suspended, and subsequently expelled, from the Credit Union for any grave and sufficient reason including, but not limited to, the following: